 • Moving to a higher-paying job with a different company

 • Working with a financial advisor or wealth manager

 Admittedly, these ideas may seem a lot more boring and difficult than get-rich-quick schemes.
 But they’re all proven ways to increase financial stability and raise your net worth.

 Getting financial advice from trusted professionals can help you make the most of the money you’re earning, saving, and investing.
 But is wealth management worth it?
 It can be, if it helps you to achieve your financial goals.
 And it’s likely a better alternative to trusting in the get-rich-quick schemes that abound today.

 Trying to get rich may be a lofty and elusive goal, but you can certainly take steps to improve your financial situation.
 Keeping your money in the right bank account can be a great place to start.

 When you open a SoFi bank account, you can get checking and savings in one convenient place.
-You can manage your money online or via the SoFi mobile app and earn a great rate on balances.
+You can manage your money online or via the SoFi mobile app and earn a competitive APY on balances.
 And you can get paid up to two days early with a qualifying direct deposit.